 - a.
 Have the option of providing a qualified substitute. - b.
 Designate the removal of a player from the fouling team whose handicap is nearest above that of the disabled player.
 If the disabled player's handicap is equal to or higher than that of any player on the fouling team, any member of that team may be designated.
-In the event of a handicap game, there shall be b.
-EXECUTION OF PENALTIES:
+In the event of a handicap game, there shall be no change in the handicap from as it was at the commencement of the game.